pen-lang/pen/doc/src/references/language/modules.md

 #### Modules in the same package

-Modules in the same package are referenced by their paths relative to their package root directories.
+Modules in the same package are referenced by their paths relative to the root directory of the package.

 For example, a module of a file `<package directory>/Foo/Bar.pen` is imported as below.